 Subsp. jonesii is native to bogs and streamsides in several small areas in the Blue Ridge Mountains on the North Carolina-South Carolina border where it is now close to extinction in the wild.
 Subsp. jonesii is included on the Federal Endangered Species list.
 Its pitchers are typically taller than those of the species.
 Pitchers emerge green but acquire bronze or copper tints with showy maroon veins as they mature in summer.
 Summer pitchers are more vigorous than the smaller spring ones.
 It differs from the species in having (a) slightly taller stature (to 25”), (b) slightly larger mouth (to 1 5/8”), (c) slight expansion or bulge in the upper 1/ 3 of the pitcher, and (d) sweeter flower aroma.
 It is in danger of extinction from depreciation and destruction of its natural habitat.
 Some experts believe subsp. jonesii should be elevated to its own species S. jonesii.
 Others believe it should be including as part of S. rubra.

 Plants will do poorly if specific cultural requirements are not followed.
 Protect from strong freezing winds.
 Winter hardiness is generally not a problem in the St. Louis area for this plant.
 Feeding plants manually is not advisable.
 Do not fertilize plantings.
 Watch for aphids, scale, mealybugs, moth larvae, leaf spot and root rot.

+Often grown not so much for their ornamental beauty as for their extremely unusual characteristics.
 Bog garden is best.
-Also may be grown in containers, greenhouses or as an indoor houseplant.
-Perhaps too tall for terraria.
-Growth in containers as an indoor plant can be difficult because of the need for growing season sun and winter dormancy.
+May be grown in greenhouses.
+Growth in containers as an indoor plant can be very difficult because of the need for growing season sun and winter dormancy.
 May be grown outside in low spots or other continuously moist locations, but this can be difficult and is not recommended.